Doug SonnensheinDoug Sonnenshein, CFP®Managing DirectorWealth Partner

 About Doug

-Doug Sonnenshein is an Executive Director and Wealth Partner with J.P.
+Doug Sonnenshein is a Managing Director and Wealth Partner with J.P.
 Morgan Wealth Management.

 Doug is a founding member of SVDG Partners, whose mission is to protect, grow and transfer clients' wealth.
 He delivers investment and wealth management services to a range of successful clients, including private business owners, C suite executives, entrepreneurs and high-net-worth families.